The dynamic nature of the Internet demands that you keep updating your website regularly.

 A lot of websites for small businesses, in particular, fall into this category.
-These days, not updating your site for more than a week is one of the worst things you can do for your online business.
+These days, (depending on your industry or niche) not updating your site with fresh content for more than a week is one of the worst things you can do for your online business.

 Google and Bing love it when you keep your website fresh with relevant content, and they reward your efforts with higher rankings in search results.

-An enormous amount of work has gone into the creation of your website.
-Whether you did it yourself, or you called the neighbourhood tech geek to do it, or you hired a professional.
+An enormous amount of work has gone into the creation of your website and online presence.
+Whether you did it yourself, hired the neighbourhood tech geek, or a professional.

 That’s why it’s sad when you sit back and expect your website to be active and run forever without updating it.